mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - first-time user
 - Monday-Friday

-Use an em dash (—) without spaces on either side to offset an aside.
+Use an em dash (&mdash;) without spaces on either side to offset an aside.

-Use a true em dash, not hyphens (- or --).
+Use a true em dash (`&mdash;`), not hyphens (- or --).

-- Multivariate testing—just one of our new Pro features—can help you grow your business.
+- Multivariate testing&mdash;just one of our new Pro features&mdash;can help you grow your business.
-- Austin thought Brad was the donut thief, but he was wrong—it was Lain.
+- Austin thought Brad was the donut thief, but he was wrong&mdash;it was Lain.

 #### Ellipses